PetSmart: Rejuvenation and North American growth 2000–2005

 Although sales went up by over 5% in 2000, the company recorded a $31 million loss for the year, and in mid 2000 its stock price hit an all-time low.
-In order to bolster growth, the company adopted a new vision statement, "to provide Total Lifetime Care for every pet, every parent, every time."
+In an attempt to bolster growth, the company adopted a new vision statement, "to provide Total Lifetime Care for every pet, every parent, every time."
 PETsMART began remodeling all of its stores, creating a new store format that was warmer and friendlier and organized by pet type, and adding emphasis on in-store customer service; by the end of 2003, all stores had the new format.
 In 2000 the company also re-prioritized and expanded its in-store services such as dog training and grooming.
 It also acquired the pet boarding company PetsHotels Plus; afterwards, two in-store PETsMART PetsHotels were tested in 2002 in Phoenix.
 By the end of 2008 over 100 stores had PetsHotels offering daycare for dogs and boarding for dogs and cats, and by 2020 there were eight stand-alone PetsHotels and hotels in 207 stores.

 In 2001, the company laid out a three-year plan to expand in-store services and products and provide high-quality customer service, and began an extensive training program for its employees, to help them identify customers' needs and provide solutions.
 In line with its new vision statement, a new ad campaign debuted, "All You Need for the Life of Your Pet".

 By early 2002, PETsMART's stock had recovered, more than quadrupling from its low in mid 2000.
 By the end of 2002 there were Banfield Pet Hospitals in more than half of its 583 stores, PETsMART had eight distribution centers around the country, and the company embarked on a major new expansion opening an average of 100 new stores annually between 2002 and 2009.

 In 2004, the company launched its PetPerks loyalty card program, which offered promotional discounts and customization to shoppers, allowing PETsMART to also individually promote services or products a given customer had not yet used and to determine the effectiveness of each promotion and the strongest customer brand loyalties.
 The company also tested its new concept, Doggie Day Camp daycare for dogs, in a store in Pasadena.